alvinuseree/Operating-Model-As-Code/README.md

 ## To Do:
 - [ ] Need a pre-emptive way of determining that every Object to be imported is unique both in the code and within the Data Intelligence Cloud BEFORE the flow is executed
+    * Communities Must be unique
+    * Users must be unique
 - [ ] Add test to confirm JSON Schemas are correct in the data
 - [ ] Split Data Intelligence Cloud and Console tests into 2 files
 - [ ] Think about how profile assets can be related to Exercises
 - [ ] Think about how a certification path can link back to a profile asset
+- [ ] For ease of use, need to create all the content in a dummy container.
+If the flow fails, the user can simply delete the container and rerun.
+At the end of the flow, move all the content to the top and delete the container

 ## Known Issues:
 * If the user triggers a `partial-sync` using incorrect credentials for the console, the code fails even though the partial sync does not interact with the console.